raptorjs-legacy/rapido/README.md

 parse the command line arguments using the option definitions.

 # Custom Command Line Tools using Rápido
-Don't like the name `rap`?
+Don't like the name `rap` or what to create your own custom command line tool that utilizes the power or Rápido?
 No problem!
-Create your own command line tools using the power of Rápido.
 Just add a Node bin script to project similar to the following:

 ```javascript
 #!/usr/bin/env node